plwodi/research-platform-docker/readme.md

 ## pre-requisites

-Docker Desktop needs to be installed on your computer for more information refer to the [Docker Desktop](https://www.docker.com/products/docker-desktop) website.
+Docker Desktop needs to be installed on your computer.
+For more information refer to the [Docker Desktop](https://www.docker.com/products/docker-desktop) website.

 ## use